RazdorChat/api/README.md

 ## :dart: About ##

-Razdor is a innovative new project redesigning the way we communicate in a open way.<br/>
+Razdor is a innovative new project, taking on the challenge of making an alternative to discord.<br/>
 We believe that open source communication is the only way forward in a time where big corps steal and sell your data<br/>

 ## :sparkles: Features ##